 I hope the below books will help you to answer the kid’s question.

 Written as a simple poem of love from the person who died, this book reminds children – and adults alike – that it is okay to hurt, to live a positive life, and to find special ways to honour the ones we love.

 It is a day when everything aches and nails are raining from the sky.
 Anna’s mother has died.
 Anna and her father are making their way to the funeral.
 But along the way they talk — capturing memories, asking hard questions, picturing what heaven might be like.
 Anna’s imagination leads both of them on a journey that, by the end, might just offer a certain sort of peace.

 Where is Heaven?
 Have you ever watched the clouds when the sun slips low into the sky?
-Sometimes before you see the nights first little star, you can almost see castles and great houses in the clouds.
-You can almost imagine the setting sun reflecting gold and red of Heaven’s high windows. – Does God’s home look like that? – Will He takes me to His home someday? – What will it be like?
+Sometimes before you see the night’s first little star, you can almost see castles and great houses in the clouds.
+You can almost imagine the setting sun reflecting the gold and red of Heaven’s high windows. – Does God’s home look like that? – Will He take me to His home someday? – What will it be like?
 It’s okay to have questions about Heaven — we all do.
-There are some things we do know because the Bible tells us a little about it.
+There are some things we do know because the Bible tells us a little about them.
 But there are many things we don’t know.
 Heaven is more incredible and glorious than we can picture in our minds.
 But I don’t think God would mind if we used our imaginations to try, just a little.
 Do you?

 When I’m With Jesus is a book that helps children see a loved one’s transition to Heaven as a joyful thing, and know they are still loved, even when that person is no longer near.